ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 Practically, in most day-to-day business, the chair will determine consensus based on the absence of dissenting positions being put forward in a reasonable time.
 However, some decisions are deemed important enough to require a formal vote.
-This document formalizes the process used by the IAB to make such decisions.
+This document outlines the process used by the IAB to make such decisions.

 # Number of allowable dissents